Swadhinata Stambha: Background

 The Suhrawardy Udyan of the capital Dhaka of Bangladesh is historical place.
 Many significant incidents took place in this place.

-On 7 March 1971, Bangabandhu Sheikh Mujibur Rahman delivered his historical speech in this ground after Yahya Khan postponed the national assembly on 1 March of the year.
-In his speech Bangabandhu Sheikh Mujibur Rahman asked the people of Bangladesh to prepare themselves for Liberation War of Bangladesh.
+On 7 March 1971, Sheikh Mujibur Rahman delivered his historical speech in this ground after Yahya Khan postponed the national assembly on 1 March of the year.
+In his speech, Sheikh Mujibur Rahman asked the people of Bangladesh to prepare themselves for a struggle.

-The war broke out on 25 March, as the Pakistan Army of occupation cracked upon the Bengali population of the then East Pakistan.
-And after a nine-month-long liberation war Bangladesh won its freedom from Pakistan.
+The war broke out on 25 March, as the Pakistan Army cracked down on pro-independence Bengalis of the then East Pakistan.
+And after a nine-month-long independence war, Pakistani troops were defeated.

 On 16 December 1971, the commander-in-chief of East Pakistan Army Amir Abdullah Khan Niazi surrendered to the joint force of Mukti Bahini and Indian Army in this ground.

-To commemorate the historic events of the Liberation War of Bangladesh, the Government of Bangladesh decided to restore the memories of the war and build the Swadhinata Stambha.
+To commemorate the historic events of the Independence War of Bangladesh, the Government of Bangladesh decided to restore the memories of the war and build the Swadhinata Stambha.